guidobouman/thesis/Documents/Thesis/Thesis.markdown

 This behaviour is natural to us humans.
 While web pages are designed to have a structure and make it easy for us to navigate through websites.
 We rarely ever read all of the content.

+// What’s the optimisation?

 ### Brain Computer Interfaces
+Let’s take a closer look at the end user.
 The human brain is amazing when it comes to input from the senses.
 It adjusts itself to whatever sensory input it gets and what function is used the most.
 This is called neuroplasticity.
 [Hawkins, 2004, p.
 106][#Hawkins:2004] This is due to the fact of that every sense comes in the form of spikes, electrical pulses.
 The brain is capable of learning how to handle these pulses by recognising patterns.
+This way you could design a completely new type of interface which integrates better with the end user.

+These interfaces are called Brain Computer Interface or BCI’s which are devices  which enable to read (and in the future write to) the mind by translating electrical activity to signals which can be interpreted by computers.

+#### The plasticity of the brain
 There's a real world example of a man with retinoschisis, a rare disease which makes you blind after a couple of years, whom was able to see again through a special device.
-The device, called [Brainport](http://science.howstuffworks.com/brainport.htm) , is basically a webcam which is wired to output electrotactile stimulation to the users tongue.
-So, the webcam sends it digital signals directly to the tongue.
+The device, called [Brainport](http://science.howstuffworks.com/brainport.htm)
+, is basically a webcam which is wired to output little electrical pulses to the users tongue.
+So, the webcam sends its digital signals directly to the tongue.
 [Layton, 2006][#Layton:2006] After three months the man was able to see again after being accustomed to the signals coming in.
 This is one amazing example of the plasticity of the brain.
 [Levy, 2008][#Levy:2008]

 ![](http://static.ddmcdn.com/gif/brainport-vision-diagram.jpg)